robusta-dev/robusta/docs/user-guide/alert-manager.rst

 .. code-block:: yaml

   globalConfig:
-    prometheus_auth: Bearer example-token # or any other auth header
+    prometheus_auth: Bearer <YOUR TOKEN> # or any other auth header

 Or for AlertManager:

 .. code-block:: yaml

     globalConfig:
-      alertmanager_auth: Basic base64-encoded-credentials # or any other auth header
+      alertmanager_auth: Basic <USER:PASSWORD base64-encoded> # or any other auth header

 SSL Verification
 ----------------